meteor-useraccounts/meteor/packages/accounts-base/API.md

 as `Identity.create` (including `service`) and initiates creation of a new identity with the identity service.

-### `Identity.createWithLoginMethod(func)`
+### `Identity.establishWithLoginMethod(func)`

-Call `func` but cause it to create an identity whenever it would have created an account.
-While `func` is running, any calls to server-side login methods on the default connection that would normally caused the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run), will not create an account and will instead create an identity.
+Call `func` but cause it to establish an identity (create or authenticate) whenever it would have created or logged a user into account.
+While `func` is running, any calls to server-side login methods on the default connection that would normally cause the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run) or a login attempt (i.e.
+`Accounts.validateLoginAttempt` callbacks to run), will not create an account or log the user in and will instead establish an identity.
 Use `Identity.fireAttemptCompletion` to get the identity and fire the `Identity.onAttemptCompletion` callbacks.